ad Dei Gloriam Ministries

 We all have an idea of what faith is, but exactly what is this "saving faith".
 I think it might help to list a couple of things that it is NOT.

 You believe that there is one God.
 Good!
 Even the demons believe that--and shudder (James 2:19).
 So, intellectual knowledge of God merely qualifies you to be a demon.
+Remember our earlier statement that not all persons who accept the fact that God exists are “saved”.

-Now, you should have an intellectual knowledge of God, and you should trust Him in a crisis, but this is NOT saving faith.
-SAVING FAITH leads to repentance (recognizing, being sorry, and choosing to turn from our sins), and involves trusting in Jesus Christ alone for our salvation.
-It means committing your life to Jesus and relying on what He has done rather than what we have done in our vain attempt to get to Heaven.
-Charles Spurgeon, the great Baptist preacher used to offer this illustration of saving faith:
+Now, we should have an intellectual knowledge of God, and we should trust Him in a crisis, but this is NOT saving faith.
+SAVING FAITH leads to repentance (recognizing, being sorry, and choosing to turn from our sins).
+Jesus said “Unless you repent, you shall perish” (Lk 13:5)SAVING FAITH involves trusting in Jesus Christ alone for our salvation.
+It means committing our life to Jesus and relying on what He has done rather than what we have done in our vain attempts to get to Heaven.
+Charles Spurgeon, the great Baptist preacher frequently offered this illustration of saving faith:

 A young girl was trapped on the third floor ledge of a building engulfed in flames.
 She looked down as a strong firefighter yelled for her to jump and he would catch here.
-Now the girl may have had faith that the firefighter would catch her, but she would only be saved, if she jumped.
+Now the girl may have had faith that the firefighter would catch her, but she would only be saved if she jumped.

-Believe (trust, commit) on the Lord Jesus, and you will be saved...
+Believe [trust, commit] on the Lord Jesus, and you will be saved...
 (Acts 16:31 NKJV).

 You have now heard the GREATEST NEWS EVER TOLD.
 Now I'd like to ask you a question.